-Alexander Cummins, PhD is an historian, poet, and diviner whose research centres on religion, philosophy, medicine, and magic.
+Alexander Cummins, PhD is an historian, poet, and diviner whose practice centres around religion, philosophy, medicine, and magic.
 In particular, his work focuses on folk magic, necromancy, and divination.

-His doctoral thesis from the University of Bristol explored the history of magical approaches to the emotions: from mapping personality with astrology, to managing emotionality with herbs and amulets, to the manipulations of aphrodisiacs and the evil eye, and the conjuration of spirits.
+His doctoral thesis from the University of Bristol explored the history of magical approaches to the emotions: from mapping personality with astrology, to managing emotionality with herbs and amulets, to the manipulations of aphrodisiacs, the evil eye, and the conjuration of spirits.
 His areas of research span topics such as folklore and sorcery, ghost stories and ancestor veneration, and handbooks of demonology and ritual magic.

 In which I am interviewed by Elizabeth Ruth of Big Liz Conjure and my dear godbrother Demetrius AKA Etwai Bryie Bo Oungan on their podcast, The Black Craft.
 We talk mostly about planetary magic, although we also try to squeeze in a little bit about geomancy at the end!